logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/result-list-view/repository-result-list-view/_index.md

 From a list view, you can display a repository test result in the main panel by right-clicking its list view entry, then clicking **Open**.

-**Tip:** You can also open multiple test results by using your keyboard's Shift key to select a contiguous range of test results \(or Control to select multiple noncontiguous test results\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple test results by using your keyboard's Shift key to select a contiguous range of test results \(or Control to select multiple noncontiguous test results\); then right-click the selection, and click Open.

 ## Opening the source test module